AngelJumbo/sssnake/README.md

   - Custom colors.

 ## Faq

+### Can I control the snake?
+  Yes that's the default mode or you can try the arcade mode where the game increases the speed every time you eat.
+  The controls are wasd, the arrow keys or hjkl(vim keys).

 ### Does the snake fills the entire screen/terminal with the autopilot?
   If you use the "--try-hard" options the snake will get pretty close and sometimes it will fill the terminal.